 Michael has a particular interest in the law of secured transactions.
 He frequently writes and speaks about Personal Property Securities issues.
 Throughout his career, Michael has advised insurers and insureds, including defending insured liability claims.
 He often advises on matters where insurance and insolvency intersect.

-Michael has over 25 years’ legal experience, he is ranked by IFLR1000 and is recognised as a Band 1 insolvency lawyer in Chambers Asia Pacific 2018.
-He is recognised as a leading individual by Legal 500 Asia Pacific 2018.
+Michael has over 25 years’ legal experience.
+He is recognised as a Band 1 lawyer in Chambers Asia Pacific 2019, recognised as a leading individual in Legal 500 Asia Pacific 2019, and ranked by IFLR1000.

 In late 2015, Michael was appointed to a Ministerial Expert Working Group to give advice to the Minister of Commerce and Consumer Affairs on aspects of corporate insolvency.